- IBM has become a significant provider of false information around AI.

 AI Can Change Everything in Insurance?

-This was previously where we showcased a highly stupid video on how AI would change insurance.
+This was previously where we showcased an idiotic video on how AI would change insurance.
 Perhaps due to embarrassment, it was taken down by IBP.

 AI for Diabetes?

 IBM proposes that shopping for fresh fruits and fresh vegetables requires using AI.
-And that taking medications also require AI.
+And that taking medications also requires AI.

 IBM and Ethics???

-In this video, who has previously lied massively about Watson, lies more about helping governments use IBM’s health care Watson solution, which does not, in fact, work.
+This video, which has previously lied massively about Watson, lies more about helping governments use IBM’s health care Watson solution, which does not, in fact, work.

 Watson AI for Oncology?